Little Ghetto Boy

-Little Ghetto Boy is a cover song from Lalah Hathaway of her fathers' 1972 song Little Ghetto Boy featuring vocals from Snoop Dogg and Robert Glasper from her album Lalah Hathaway live.
-It released from eOne records on January 22, 2016.
+"Little Ghetto Boy" is a soul song composed by Earl DeRouen and Edward Howard, and first recorded in 1971 by Donny Hathaway for his 1972 Live album.
+The song also appeared on the Come Back, Charleston Blue soundtrack later that year, in studio quality.

+Forty-three years later, the song was then covered by Hathaway's daughter Lalah Hathaway for her 2015 Live album.
+The cover was then remixed in January 2016 under the title "Ghetto Boy" with a guest appearance from Snoop Dogg and Robert Glasper, and was released via eOne Music.

 Meaning

 The song depicts the devastation of those underprivileged, while speaking about the courage and resilience in the state of struggle, inspiring one to rise above their circumstances.

 Inspiration

-Lalah Hathaway stated that the inspiration comes from her father, saying: "The truth of the song rings the same today as it did forty years ago.
+When speaking on her cover version, Lalah Hathaway stated that the inspiration came from her father, saying: "The truth of the song rings the same today as it did forty years ago.
 The fact that I can deliver this truth with the same conviction my father felt all those years ago is extraordinary."

 Campaign

-Hathaway formed a campaign for people to share art, music, poetry, sculptures, photos, etc.) inspired by the song.
+Lalah Hathaway formed a campaign for people to share art, music, poetry, sculptures, photos, etc.) inspired by the song.

 Awards

-The single won the 2016 Grammy Award for Best Traditional R&B Performance, while its parent album also received a Grammy a year later.
+Lalah's cover version won the 2016 Grammy Award for Best Traditional R&B Performance, while its parent album also received a Grammy a year later.